 Deepambudhi lake was built by Kempegowda, the founder of Bangalore city and named after his wife.
 It is situated between Magadi (birthplace of Kempegowda) and Huliyurdurga.
-It is approximately 25Kms from Magada and 5KMs from Huliyurdurga.
+It is approximately 25Kms from Magadi and 5KMs from Huliyurdurga.
 I lived in Huliyurdurga for almost 10 years, but that was long ago – 80s and early 90s.
 The lake was usual picnic spot for us, family and friends during that time.
 Surrounded by thick forest, flush green, ample water.
-And also a small temple of Kaali devi and the bank.
+And also a small temple of goddess Kaali.

 Since it was weekend, reached Magadi road junction and was riding toward Magadi in less than 15 mins.
 I decided to go slow and brought down my speed to 40-50 range.
 Road condition is good, with rare potholes till Tavarekere.
 From there its great.
 Once I crossed Tavarekere, it was almost like I’m in a ‘Ghat section’.
 Wonderful twisties for almost a stretch of 10-15 Kms, it was fun riding there.

-First pitstop was at the entrance of Tippagondanahalli dam.
+First pit-stop was at the entrance of Tippagondanahalli dam.
 One can see majestic Savanadurga from there.
 Clicked some snaps and continued.
 Climate was awesome and pleasant to ride.
 Took my own time to reach Magadi.
 To reach the lake, one has to cross the city.
 Just after the city, a road deviates which takes one to Kunigal.
 Go straight ahead towards Huliyurdurga.
-Traffic between B’lore and Magadi is moderate – few four wheelers and many two wheelers.
-After Magadi, you are the King of the road – one or two vehicles max evry 10-15 mins.
+Traffic between B’lore and Magadi is moderate – few four wheeler and many two wheeler.
+After Magadi, you are the King of the road – one or two vehicles max every 10-15 mins.
 Road condition varies from average to good to great, with trees lined up either side for the whole stretch.

-Wanted to sit there for some more time.
-But my stomach started grumbling, since it was past noon and 2 dosas that I had in the morning were digested long back.
-Headed towards Kunigal, which is 25 KMs from the lake.
+I wanted to sit there for some more time.
+But my stomach started grumbling and the 2 dosas that I had in the morning were digested long back.
+I headed towards Kunigal, about 25 KMs from the lake.
 Reached home, had a nice lunch and zzzz.

 I want to go there again.
 Not just for the lake, but also for the roads.